homm/instagram-filters/README.md

 ## How it works

-This method based on [three-dimensional lookup tables][wiki-luts] and their two-dimensional representation: [hald images][hald-image].
+The accurate color reconstruction method is based on [three-dimensional lookup tables][wiki-luts] and their two-dimensional
+representation: [hald images][hald-image].
-The idea is very simple: a sample hald image with uniform color distribution is processed using target software with unknown color transformation algorithm.
+The core idea is simple: a sample hald image with a uniform color distribution is processed using any target software color filter with an unknown transformation algorithm.
-After processing such hald image could be used as a filter for a very accurate approximation for the target color transformation.
+The processed hald image can then be used as a filter for a very accurate approximation of that target color transformation.

-A resulting hald image could be used in various software such as GraphicsMagick and Adobe Photoshop (with plugins) and converted to 3D LUT cube file format, which is common for a great number of video editing software.
+A resulting hald image could then be used in various software such as GraphicsMagick or Adobe Photoshop (with some plugins) and converted to the 3D LUT cube file format, which is common in a great number of video editing software.

 ## Limitation

 This method can capture color transformations only where no other variables are used for manipulations.
-For example, vignetting, scratches, gradients and watermarks can't be captured.
+For example, vignetting, scratches, gradients, and watermarks can not be captured.
-It also captures wrong if different filters are used for transformations in different parts of an image.
+It also might be wrong when different filters are applied to different parts of a single image.

 ## Requirements

-To generate and convert hald images you will need git and a Python interpreter with pip.
+To generate and convert hald images, you will need git and a pip-enabled Python interpreter.

 ```bash
 $ git clone https://github.com/homm/color-transformations-reconstruction.git